M-arcus/cloudron-docs/docs/documentation/developer/packaging.md

 update button.
 The intention is that the packager can pass on some instructions about possible breakages in the changelog.

+!!! note "Package version"
+    A semver with no package version is treated as package version 0.
+This means that 1.2.4 is semantically the same as 1.2.4-0.

 ### Failed updates

 The Cloudron always makes a backup of the app before making an update.
 Should the